Accessibility Tools

 Do you use autologous or allogeneic cells?

-We usually use allogeneic umbilical cord-derived stem cells from Vitro BioPharma in Golden, Colorado.
+We usually use allogeneic umbilical cord-derived stem cells from Vitro Biopharma in Golden, Colorado.
 Sometimes, we use autologous adipose-derived cells from the patient themself.

 Risks